opnsense/docs/source/development/components/authentication.rst

 ------------------------------

-Services within OPNsense can use different authentication methods, for which connections can be configured in **System-->Access-->Servers**
+Services within OPNsense can use different authentication methods, for which connections can be configured in :menuselection:`System --> Access --> Servers`
 (e.g. the method can be **radius** which is offered through a server at a location).
 All of these methods use the same api defined in :code:`\OPNSense\Auth\IAuthConnector`, which comes with some simple to use handles.